-- 2 Why should tourists visit Nahuel Huapi National Park? - 3 Why is Welsh spoken in Patagonia? - 4 Why does Patagonia make you feel "like you are at the ends of the earth"?
+- 1 Where is Patagonia located? - 2 Why should tourists visit Nahuel Huapi National Park? - 3 Why is Welsh spoken in Patagonia? - 4 Why does Patagonia make you feel "like you are at the ends of the earth"?

 Match the words in bold to their synonyms.
 What part of speech are they?